 - 2 Tbsp low sodium soy sauce

-- 3 Tbsp unsalted butter optional for a healthier version, but strongly recommended for that great taste
+- 3 Tbsp unsalted butter (optional if you want a healthier version, but strongly recommended for that great taste)

 - 1/2 tsp white pepper